retargetly/sdk-ios/README.md

 # Retargetly iOS SDK

-Retargetly is a tracking library for iOS.
+*Retargetly iOS SDK* is a tracking library for iOS.

 ## Getting Started